Made from simple, basic ingredients, this silky, smooth, and sweet white chocolate is yours to enjoy without any sugar.

 Erythritol is often my go-to sweetener because it can be swapped equally with regular processed sugar, plus it can be store-bought in an already powdered form.
 However, you can use any sweetener you like, like Super Sweet, Gentle Sweet, Truvia, monk fruit–just be sure to powder it first by running it through either a clean coffee bean grinder or a small food processor.
 Just use the equivalent necessary (which may be more or less than the 1/3 cup I called for) as it shouldn’t change the consistency of the resulting white chocolate.
 You can also increase or decrease the amount of sweetener you use to your personal taste.

 - 4 ounces (by weight) food grade cacao butter, chopped into small pieces

-- ⅓ cup powdered erythritol or equivalent powdered sweetener (more or less to desired sweetness)
+powdered erythritol or equivalent powdered sweetener, more or less to taste (how to make powdered sweetener)

 - ¼ cup THM Pristine Whey Protein Powder